-Capital expenditures were \$782 million in the first quarter of 2012 and were predominantly made in Halliburton Production Enhancement, Sperry Drilling, Cementing, and Wireline and Perforating.
+Capital expenditures were \$1.7 billion in the first half of 2012, and were predominantly made in Halliburton Production Enhancement, Sperry Drilling, Cementing, and Wireline and Perforating.
 We have also invested additional working capital to support the growth of our business.